jkhsjdhjs/node-fetch-cookies/README.md

 - `cookie` A [Cookie](#class-cookie) instance to add to the cookie jar.
 Alternatively this can also be a string, for example a serialized cookie received from a website.
 In this case `url` should be specified.
 - `url` The url a cookie has been received from.

+Returns `true` if the cookie has been added successfully.
+Returns `false` otherwise.
+Will log a warning to console if a cookie fails to be parsed.

 #### addFromFile(file)
 Reads a cookie jar from the disk and adds the contained cookies.